 You can easily cut this recipe in half, and make 4 patties or so.
 In that case, since it’s difficult and messy to half an egg, use 1/4 cup instead.
 Adjust the quantity based on how wet your bean mixture is.

 Here’s how simple it is to make this fabulous burger patties:

-- 2 15oz Canned Pinto Beans, OR, 1 cup Dry Pinto Beans, rinsed and soaked overnight
+- 30 oz Black Beans or Pinto Beans (2 cans) or 1.5 cup Dry Pinto Beans, rinsed and soaked overnight

-- 1 cup finely chopped bell peppers ( I use rainbow peppers, they’re sweeter and crunchier)
+- 1 cup bell peppers, finely chopped.
+I use rainbow peppers, they’re sweeter and crunchier

 - 1 cup frozen corn